maxxiimo/the-front-end-manifesto/information-architecting.md

 These talks have stuck with me over the years and have become the manner in which I view website site design; as storytelling.
 What follows is an explanation of how to build a story for your website, and translate that into code and the sites look and feel (styles).
 As a front end developer, without getting super complex or requiring a gazillion dollars, there are three basic ways to go about this:

 1. Start from scratch and architect and design everything yourself.
-2. Work with a designer from the get-go and implement a design mockup into your foundation work.
+2. Work with a graphic designer from the get-go and implement a design mockup into your foundation work.
-3. Start from scratch and architect yourself, then get help from a designer on the look and feel.
+3. Start from scratch and architect yourself, then get help from a graphic designer on the look and feel.

 In this chapter we're going to mostly focus on option 1.
-Hiring a designer from the get-go is not a bad idea -- graphic design and front end engineering are two complete different skill sets -- but perhaps there isn't money in the budget to hire a designer, or this responsibility falls on your lap, or maybe you just want to do it yourself.
+Hiring a graphic designer from the get-go is not a bad idea -- graphic design and front end engineering are two complete different skill sets -- but perhaps there isn't money in the budget to hire a graphic designer, or this responsibility falls on your lap, or maybe you just want to do it yourself.

 NOTE: As a consultant brought into a project, oftentimes design mockups have already been developed and it's now my job to integrate them into the application.
 The next chapter, [Slicing and Dicing Mockups][Slicing and Dicing] will dive into the mechanics of doing exactly that.